 Because of this, we recommend that you avoid Opera as well.
 Its latest version is years old and there’s no sign that it still gets security patches.
 It is the only major browser that doesn’t show an error message when you check for updates, though.

 Either way, you won’t be able to enjoy the coolest Opera features on Windows XP.

 We’ve covered the major browsers, but what about lesser-known options that might support Windows XP?

-Though it might seem obvious, for completion we should mention two silly sounding choices.
-First, though Safari was once available for Windows, Apple discontinued it years ago.
-If you still somehow have Safari installed on Windows XP, you shouldn’t use it as it’s wildly outdated and insecure.
+Though it might seem obvious, for completion we should mention two silly-sounding choices.
+First, though Safari was once available for Windows, Apple discontinued it long ago.
+If you still somehow have Safari installed on Windows XP, you shouldn’t use it as it’s extremely outdated and insecure.

 But I Need Internet Explorer!

 Some people still need an old version of Internet Explorer to connect to certain websites.
 For example, you might use an internal business website that requires an outdated version of IE. If you must use Internet Explorer for some tasks, don’t use it for everything—open it only to use that specific website and use another browser most of the time.

 You can also install the IE Tab Chrome extension, which lets you render pages using IE inside Chrome.
 Configure IE Tab to always load that old website in an Internet Explorer frame inside your browser and you won’t have to worry about opening and closing IE. However, this tool is not free and still requires using the outdated version of Chrome for Windows XP.